patrickmoffitt/kinetic-javascript/README.md

 # kinetic-javascript
 An animated line inside a resizable box.
 The movement of the line is beautiful.
 The interaction between the line and the moving borders of the box is interesting.
+[See it yourself.](https://www.reimagize.com/kinetic) (Click for a live demo.)

 ![screenshot](screenshots/kinetic-javascript.jpg)